Albert de la Fuente

 About this work

-The first movement, Preludio, unfolds in a loose binary form punctuated by a recurring ritornello.
-Latin jazz rhythms, with tresillo patterns and syncopations, give the music a buoyant energy.
+The first movement, Preludio, unfolds in a binary form punctuated by a recurring ritornello idea.
+Latin jazz rhythms give the music a buoyant energy.

 The second movement, Valzer, offers a dance that is gently askew.
-Its elegance is haunted by shadows: quartal and quintal harmonies drift into dreamlike episodes, and the music wavers between whimsy and the uncanny, like a ballroom glimpsed through fog.
+Its elegance is haunted by shadows: eery harmonies drift into dreamlike episodes, and the music wavers between whimsy and the uncanny, like a ballroom glimpsed through the fog.

 In the third movement, Burlesca, austerity takes hold.
 Built almost entirely from a single scale (C, Db, Eb, E, F#, G, A, Bb), it evokes a kind of ritual minimalism.
-Inspired by a medieval painting of a barber operating on a distressed patient, the music becomes a study in obsession, dissonance, and quiet violence.
+Inspired by a medieval painting of a barber operating on a distressed patient, the music becomes a study in obsession and suffering.

 Premieres: IV on 3 May 2019 at Kiev Conservatory.
-I to IV (in string orchestra arrangement) on 17 November 2022 by Orquestra Styria conducted by Domènec González at Auditori Eduard Toldrà, Barcelona.
+I and II (in string orchestra arrangement) on 17 November 2022 by Orquestra Styria conducted by Domènec González at Auditori Eduard Toldrà, Barcelona.

 Fourth movement premiere